j-tai/getargs/README.md

 * Required implicit values `-i VALUE` and `--implicit VALUE`
 * Required or optional explicit values `-eVALUE` and `--explicit=VALUE`
 * Positional arguments and `--`
+* Parse options at the beginning of the argument list, or anywhere

 ## Benefits